invenia/blog/_posts/JuliaLangFeatures.md

 But where will it end?
 What if other packages want to extend this?
 What about other functions that also depend on if something is a list or not?
 The answer here is traits, which allow for marking types as having particular properties.
-In julia, in particular, dispatch works on these traits.
+In Julia, in particular, dispatch works on these traits.
 Often they will compile out of existence (due to static dispatch, during specialization).

 Note that at some point we have to document what properties a trait requires